brodsbytes/mintmigrate/README.md

 # mintmigrate

-**One-time Linux Mint migration helper.** Copy your profile to a new PC over SSH, reinstall selected packages, restore your crontab, fix GPG permissions, and get a post-migration checklist.
+**Migrate your Linux Mint setup to a new PC.** Copy your profile to a new PC over your home network, reinstall selected packages, restore your crontab, fix GPG permissions, and get a post-migration checklist.
 Via a guided GUI wizard.

 ## Before you start

-Two things to set up on your **new PC** before running the tool:

 **1. Install OpenSSH server** so the old PC can connect:
 ```bash